samus-io/tablab-steps/steps/OOAgE9BXpxe9ydQXr1Ez8qB2VMcmw4dBGTF/en/README.md

-# Traditional 3-Tier Software Architecture
+# Traditional 3-tier software architecture

-* The 3-tier software architecture is a client-server software architecture pattern in which the user interface (`Presentation Tier`), bussines logic (`Application Tier`), computer data storage and data access (`Data Tier`) are developed and maintained as independent modules, most often on separate platforms.
+* The 3-tier software architecture is a client-server software architecture pattern in which the user interface (`presentation tier`), bussines logic (`application tier`), computer data storage and data access (`data tier`) are developed and maintained as independent modules, most often on separate platforms.

 ![Three-tier software architecture][1]

 * Besides the common benefits of modular software with well-defined interfaces, the 3-tier architecture is designed to permit the independent upgrading or replacement of any of its three tiers in response to changes in requirements or technology.
 * Each tier runs on its own infrastructure and can exist without the tier above it, but requires the tier below it to function.
-* All communication goes through the Application Tier.
-The Presentation Tier and the Data Tier cannot communicate directly with one another.
+* All communication goes through the application tier.
+The presentation tier and the data tier cannot communicate directly with one another.

-## Tier vs Layer
+## Tier vs layer

 * While the concepts of _layer_ and _tier_ are often used interchangeably, there is indeed an important difference.
 * A _layer_ refers to a functional division of the software, a logical structuring mechanism for the conceptual elements that make up a software application.
 * A _tier_ instead, refers to a division of the software that runs on infrastructure separate from the other divisions, a physical or virtual structuring mechanism for the hardware elements that make up the system infrastructure.
 * The Contacts App on a phone, for example, it's a 3-layer application, but a single-tier application, because all three layers run on the phone itself.

-## Presentation Tier
+## Presentation tier

-* The Presentation Tier is the User Interface (UI) of the software, where the end user interacts with the application.
+* The presentation tier is the `User Interface (UI)` of the software, where the end user interacts with the application.
 * Its main purpose is to display information to and collect information from the user.
 * This top-level tier can run on a web browser, like a React App, or as desktop application, for example.

-## Application Tier
+## Application tier

-* The Application Tier, also known as the logic, business or middle tier, is the heart of the application.
+* The application tier, also known as the logic, business or middle tier, is the heart of the application.
-* In this tier, information collected in the Presentation Tier is processed against a specific set of business rules.
+* In this tier, information collected in the presentation tier is processed against a specific set of business rules.
 * This tier is mainly responsible for the input validation checks and security rules.
 * This can be a web server hosting the application and its components, and a REST API processing the requests.

-## Data Tier
+## Data tier

-* The Data Tier, sometimes called database tier or data access tier, is where the information processed by the application is stored and managed.
+* The data tier, sometimes called database tier or data access tier, is where the information processed by the application is stored and managed.
 * It includes the data persistence mechanisms (database servers, file shares, etc) and the data access layer that encapsulates the persistence mechanisms and exposes the data.
-* The data access layer should provide an API to the Application Tier that exposes methods of managing the stored data without exposing or creating dependencies on the data storage mechanisms.
+* The data access layer should provide an API to the application tier that exposes methods of managing the stored data without exposing or creating dependencies on the data storage mechanisms.
 * This can be a relational database management system such as PostgreSQL, MySQL, MariaDB, Oracle, DB2, Informix or Microsoft SQL Server, or in a NoSQL Database server such as Cassandra, CouchDB or MongoDB or even any cloud storage such as Amazon S3 or Google Cloud Storage.
-* Avoiding dependencies on the storage mechanisms allows for updates or changes without the Application Tier clients being affected by or even aware of the change.
+* Avoiding dependencies on the storage mechanisms allows for updates or changes without the application tier clients being affected by or even aware of the change.

-## Pros & Cons
+## Pros & cons

 ### Benefits